 error.

-- Windows: Add the folder containing the Chromedriver executable to the PATH variable via the System Properties > Environment Variables settings panel.
+Windows: Add the path to where the Chromedriver executable resides into the PATH Variable using the System Properties > Environment Variables settings panel.

-- macOS and Linux: Use the terminal to modify the PATH variable by adding the folder path to the
+macOS and Linux: Using the terminal to edit the PATH adding in the path where the folder resides into a file called

 ~/.bashrc